Cow King's Leathers

 The downside of using complete sets early in the game is the eventual replacement for them.
 You may keep finding better Helmets for your character, but replacing the Set helmet with the newly found one will cause the full set bonus to disappear.
 This means that it is harder to part from specific pieces of the equipment because one must consider the pros and cons of changing gear, unlike simply replacing an old helmet with a better new one.
 Note that sets are designed with the collectors in mind and are continually evolving.
 This means that as you equip two or more pieces of one Set, you will unlock additional qualities that were previously unknown.

 Speaking of bonuses, sets can be completed even on the hireling, who fully benefit from the set bonuses.
 Bonuses are accumulated when an entire set of items are equipped as it was in the expansion pack Lord of Destruction.
 There, Blizzard added a Partial Set Bonus feature to sets that include more than two items.
 For each item you equip past the first, there is a bonus added to the item itself until you put together the whole set.
 This means it’s not necessary to equip an entire set to get some beneficial bonuses.
 Some of the new sets added in Lord of Destruction give particularly interesting bonuses upon completion.
 Many sets give bonuses that one normally cannot find on Magic or Rare items.
 One of them (Trang-Oul’s Avatar, a set for Necromancers) will even transform you into a Vampire enemy, and give you three of the Sorceress’ Fire Skills!
+Basically set bonuses work similar to a “runeword“, which is formed from multiple runes in the correct order and has a bonus applied instead of simply adding up the properties of the individual runes.

 A set can be Normal or exceptional.
 Initially, Sets were composed of normal items which made sets useless at higher levels, where higher base gear was more common and useful.
 Blizzard added more sets that included exceptional and elite items when they released Lord of Destruction.
 This made them a much better choice late in the game, as opposed to the standard sets.
 There are also Class sets which refer to several item sales that can only be fully equipped by one class since one or two items in each set are class specific, and the set bonuses are themed for a single class.